security-force-monitor/sfm-research-handbook-old/es/README.md

 Tony Wilson, Tom Longley and Michel Manzur from [Security Force Monitor](https://securityforcemonitor.org) wrote the first version of this Research Handbook.
 [James McKinney](https://twitter.com/mckinneyjames) -  at the time with [OpenNorth](http://opennorth.ca) - was a major contributor to the development of Monitor's  data model, adapting Popolo (an international open government data standard) and developing the specifications for the Monitor's research tool.

+Security Force Monitor has partnered with DataMade to create WhoWasInCommand.com.
+DataMade have operationalized and refined Security Force Monitor's data structure, created a powerful open source platform to put the data online, and contributed hugely to the concept and design of WhoWasInCommand.com.

 ### How to contribute